10 Car practice tests

 Adult Book Group: Meets on the first Wednesday of each month at 6 pm for a book discussion.
 All meetings are free and open to the public.

-Adult Display or Children's Display cases: Contact Lori O'Mara for Adult Collections or Sandy Rahn for Children's Collections at 944-6452 if you would like to sign-up to display your collections at the library.
+Children's Display cases: Contact Sandy Rahn for Children's Collections at 944-6452, if you would like to sign-up to display your collections at the library.

 Entry Displays: The Library is grateful to the Geneseo Community Park District Quilters Guild for coordinating the rotating display of quilts.
 Be sure to look for the rotating exhibit of art and quilts at the library’s entrance.
 The Geneseo Art League, RutabagA, and Geneseo Community Quilters Guild change out the exhibits on a regular basis.

-Lego Builders & Snap Circuits Power Hour: after school fun from 3:30-4:30 PM on the third Thursday of each month.
+Lego Builders & Snap Circuits Power Hour: After-school fun from 4:00-5:00 pm on the third Thursday of each month.
 Kids, ages 6+ up, are invited to drop in and work—play—invent—create with the library’s Snap Circuit and Lego sets.
 A library staff member will supervise.
 Parents may choose to stay at the library or will be asked to provide a contact phone number.
-Please pick-up promptly at 4:30 pm.
+Please pick-up promptly at 5:00 pm.

-The Rubber Ducky Club: meets weekly on Wednesday from 10:30-11:15 am for children ages birth to 3 years and a caregiver.
-Simple stories, songs, bounces, rhymes and exploratory play.
+The Rubber Ducky Club: Meets weekly on Wednesday from 10:00-10:30 am for children ages birth to 3 years and a caregiver.
+Simple stories, songs, bounces, and rhymes.

-Sprouts . . . growing the love for reading meets weekly on Thursdays from 10:00-11:00 am for children ages 3 years to preschool with their caregiver.
+Sprouts . . . growing the love for reading: Meets weekly on Thursdays from 10:00-11:00 am for children ages 3 years to preschool with their caregiver.
 Songs, stories, simple crafts and more!
+(Summer months include up to 11 year olds)

 Music Time for Ages 0-2 year olds (9:15-9:45 am) and 3-5 year olds (10:00-11:00 am): Christina Heald, Early Music Education Specialist, holds a class for children birth to 5 years of age on the first Friday of each month.
 Class size is limited, registration is required by calling 944-6452 or stopping by the circulation desk.